 Understandably, the cost of becoming certified in scuba diving will vary.
 The cost is related to the location and the time of the year so it’s hard to give you a precise answer.
-So Scuba Diving comes at a wide range of prices depending also on when and where you want to scuba dive or acquire your certificate.
+So when it comes to Scuba Diving Jobs and Certification Cost, there’s a wide range of prices out there depending also on when and where you want to scuba dive or acquire your certificate.
 Check out this video that gives clear examples of what to look out for:

 I will try, however, to give you a rough idea so you’ll know more or less what you’re in for.
 Please understand that scuba diving is a hobby that comes at a price. though all that will fade away once you’ll be underwater to enjoy the impressive marine life and the beautiful scenery.
 So what are the costs related to scuba diving?

 Well, first of all, you’ll need your certification.
 These costs may vary as well, but in general, the scuba diving certification (including the course and pool work) will set you back from around $150 to several hundreds of dollars.
 In general, you’ll be paying some $250-$300 for your scuba diving course including the pool portion.